08 Sep 2016

 Front page - Newgrounds.com

 3000AD is a MechWarrior-inspired action game.
 It features tanks, giant walking robots, and lots of explosions.
 This was before I started working with a designer so I had to produce the artwork myself.
-The game was well received in the Flash games community despite my generic artwork.
+The game was well received in the Flash game community despite the generic artwork.
 The game was sponsored by MoFunZone.com.

 13 Oct 2007